wtPLSQL/wtPLSQL/docs/README.md

 ## How does wtPLSQL compare to utPLSQL V3?

 utPLSQL V3 is an excellent choice for unit testing.
-It is well supported and included extensive functionality.
+It is well supported and includes extensive functionality.

 wtPLSQL has a different focus than utPLSQL V3.
 More information is available [in this link](utPLSQL-V3-Comparison).